coala/coala/docs/Users/Install.rst

     npm install -g jshint alex remark dockerfile_lint csslint coffeelint

-If a bear still doesn't work for you, please make sure that you have a decent version of ``npm`` installed.
+If a bear still doesn't work for you, please make sure that you have a recent version of ``npm`` installed.
 Many linux distributions ship a very old one.

 .. note::